 So you’re too addicted to your phone to sit in the front of the room.
 Fine, whatever, but if you’re going to be on Twitter, at least make it worth your while.
 Sum up each main point the professor makes into 140 characters and give your 13 loyal followers a free lesson on 18th century philosophy.
 You’re welcome.

 12. Coffee forever coffee for always

 There’s no better time to get addicted to coffee than college.
 Just woke up?
 Drink coffee.
 Just got out of class?
 Drink coffee.
 Need to procrastinate?
 Coffee.
 “Make coffee the night before and put it next to your bed.
 Set your alarm for 20 minutes before you seriously need to start getting up.
-Before you hit snooze for the first time, chug the coffee,” UF sophomore and genius Meghan Cassidy said.
+Before you hit snooze for the first time, chug the cup of coffee,” UF sophomore and genius Meghan Cassidy said.
 “You’ll be awake by 20 minutes, if the sitting up and drinking doesn’t help you wake up first.”
 No better way to speed along that caffeine addiction than depending on it every morning to get up and stay awake.

 13. Remind yourself how much this course cost to take

 An effortless way to stay awake in class includes reminding yourself the cost of just sitting in that class.
 The more shuteye you have during lecture, the more dollars will fall into the garbage disposal of worthless bills.
 “Think about student debt,” UF sophomore Brendan Cassie said while UF sophomore Myndi Garcia went along the same optimistic page of reminding herself of “the crippling idea of failure.”
 Why not quell the nightmare you’ll have about an empty bank account during your nap in class when you can actually get your money’s worth by listening?

 14. Drink green tea